tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

           +--rw inter-domain-plug-id?        binary
           +--ro oper-status?                 te-types:te-oper-status
 ~~~~
-{: #uni-discovery-tree title="UNI Topology"}
+{:#uni-discovery-tree title="UNI Topology"}

+It is also worth noting that the UNI links can also be TE (e.g. an OTN UNI) or non-TE (e.g., an Ethernet UNI) as well as multi-function UNI links, supporting both TE and non-TE technologies, such as the UNI links, described in {{Section 4.4 of ?I-D.ietf-ccamp-transport-nbi-app-statement}}, which can be configured either OTN UNI or Ethernet UNI or SDH UNI.

-   The profile data model shown in {{uni-discovery-tree}} can be used to discover TE
+The UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} can also be used with technology-specific UNI augmentations, as described in {{augmentations}}.
+Technology-specific augmentations can for example describe the capability of the TP to be configured as a UNI for the types of services supported by the UNI (e.g., L2VPN/L3VPN).
-   and non TE UNIs as well as to discover UNIs for TE or non TE
-   networks.

-   Such a UNI TE Topology profile model can also be used with
-   technology-specific UNI augmentations, as described in section 3.

 For example, in {{?I-D.ietf-ccamp-eth-client-te-topo-yang}},
 the eth-svc container is defined to
 represent the capabilities of the Termination Point (TP) to be
-   configured as an Ethernet client UNI, together with the Ethernet
+configured as an Ethernet UNI, together with the Ethernet
 classification and VLAN operations supported by that TP.

 The {{?I-D.ietf-ccamp-otn-topo-yang}} provides another example, where:

 -  the client-svc container is defined to represent the capabilities
    of the TP to be configured as an transparent client UNI (e.g.,